Icelandic króna: Issues affecting the Icelandic krona

 Iceland is not a member of the European Union and does not use the euro.

 The Icelandic currency is a low-volume world currency, strongly managed by its central bank.
-Its value in terms of other currencies has historically been swift to change, for example against the US and Canadian dollars, and the other Nordic currencies (Swedish krona, Norwegian krone, Danish krone), and the euro.
+Its value in terms of other currencies has historically been swift to change, for example against the US and Canadian dollars, and the other Nordic currencies (Swedish krona, Norwegian krone, Danish krone, Finnish Markka up to its replacement by the euro), and the euro.
 For example, during the first half of 2006, the Icelandic krona ranged between 50 and 80 per US dollar.
 Prior to the currency's collapse in October 2008, the krona was considered overvalued.

 In most shops electronic payment is accepted.
 Other currencies are very rarely accepted in Iceland.
 A notable exception is Keflavík International Airport (which has many transfer passengers), where the US dollar, euro and some other currencies are accepted by all merchants.
 Certain stores in central Reykjavík accept some foreign currencies.